Flies, Flies Everywhere! What's With The Winged Invasion In Chicago? An Expert Has Some Ideas

 Beyond that, your typical culprits could be to blame – dead animals, pet waste, and standing water.
 Nichols said sometimes pesticides can work – it just depends on the situation.

 Otherwise you can wait them out, which is what Garcia did.
-But she still wonders how she got so unlucky.MORE NEWS: Improvements Have Been Made To Once-Endangered Montford Point Marines Hall, Dedicated To Nation's First Black Marines -- But Struggles Persist
+But she still wonders how she got so unlucky.MORE NEWS: Police Searching For Two Men Running A Ruse To Rob Homes

 “And they ended up here, Saturday evening.
 And they’re never invited back!”
 Garcia said.
 “No, not to my barbecue!”